$ gnpm install tshy

 In order to make this wort, tshy links the current project

-directory into ./src/node_modules/<pkgname>
+directory into ./src/node_modules/<pkgname> during the builds,

 and removes the link afterwards, so that TypeScript knows what